 All inbound links pointing to a website’s main domain (www.example.com) as well as its internal pages contribute to the domain authority.

 Getting a backlink from a high domain authority site is always valuable.
-Sometimes, that is all you need in order to get on the 1st page of Google for a target key phrase.
+Sometimes, that is all you need to get on the first page of Google for a target key phrase.

 Let’s have a look at the following scenario: